-The six main groups of Florida’s bees Andrenidae, Apidae, Colletidae, Halictidae, Megachilidae, and Melittidae are incredibly diversified, unlike non-native honey bees.
+Six main groups of Florida’s bees Andrenidae, Apidae, Colletidae, Halictidae, Megachilidae and Melittidae are incredibly diversified unlike non native honey bees.

-The leaf-cutting bees are a unique species not just because of how they harvest the pollen, but also because of how they construct their homes.
-The Megachile bees can produce up to four generations of young each summer, with the final generation spending the winter as larvae in the nest.
+Leaf cutting bees are a unique species not just because of how they harvest the pollen but also because of how they construct their homes.
+Megachilidae leaf cutter bees can produce up to four generations of young each summer with the final generation spending the winter as larvae in the nest.

-The number of cells in a nest can range from two to thirty, depending on the amount of available space.
-Each cell contains a food ball made of pollen and nectar and is constructed from leaves and/or petals.
+Number of cells in a nest can range from two to thirty depending on the amount of available space.
+Each cell contains a food ball made of pollen and nectar and is constructed from leaves and petals.

 Andrenidae (Mining bees)

 These ground nesting bees in Florida can occasionally be seen nesting in aggregations and are most frequently found on early spring flowering plants.
 Mining bees play an important role in pollination.
 Adults drink nectar (many are selective consumers of only a few plants) and feed nectar and pollen to their larvae.